Poojakuber91/Boston_Marathon_Analysis/README.md

 The repository includes the following analysis components:

 Data Cleaning and Preprocessing:
-Scripts and notebooks to clean and prepare the dataset for analysis.
+Data Cleaning and Preparation: Scripts and notebooks designed to preprocess the dataset and get it ready for analysis.

-Exploratory Data Analysis (EDA):Visualizations and statistical summaries to explore trends and patterns in the data.
+Exploratory Data Analysis (EDA): Utilize visualizations and statistical summaries to identify trends, patterns, and initial insights from the data.

-Statistical Analysis:Hypothesis testing and statistical modeling to derive meaningful conclusions.
+Statistical Analysis: Perform hypothesis testing and build statistical models to uncover significant findings and conclusions.

-Visualization:Interactive dashboards and plots to present insights from the analysis.
+Data Visualization: Develop interactive dashboards and charts to effectively communicate the insights drawn from the analysis.

-# Technologies Used
-Python: Programming language used for data analysis and scripting.
-Jupyter Notebooks: Interactive development environment for Python data analysis.
-Pandas, NumPy, Matplotlib, Seaborn: Libraries for data manipulation, numerical computing, and visualization.